UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/aarch64.rst

 The ``FP`` primary identifier is a placeholder to denote both the ``SCALAR`` and ``VECTOR`` primary identifiers such that, amongst the other combinations, ``FP_SIMPLE_ARTH`` expands to be ``SCALAR_SIMPLE_ARTH`` and ``VECTOR_SIMPLE_ARTH``.
 In some cases it was unnecessary and inconvenient to separate ``SCALAR`` and ``VECTOR`` operations within configuration options, therefore, this instruction group option was provided to solve the issue.

 When setting the latencies for instruction groups, within the :ref:`Latencies <config-latencies>` section of the configurable options, the inheritance between instruction groups is taken into account (e.g. the ``VECTOR`` group latency assignment would be inherited by all ``VECTOR_*`` groups).
 If multiple entries could assign a latency value to an instruction group, the option with the least levels of inheritance to the instruction group takes priority.
 As an example, take the groups ``INT_SIMPLE`` and ``INT_SIMPLE_ARTH``. ``INT_SIMPLE_ARTH_NOSHIFT`` inherits from both of these groups but because ``INT_SIMPLE_ARTH`` has one less level of inheritance to traverse, ``INT_SIMPLE_ARTH_NOSHIFT`` inherits ``INT_SIMPLE_ARTH`` latency values.

+Instruction Splitting
+*********************

+Instruction splitting is performed within the ``decode`` function in ``MicroDecoder.cc``.
+A macro-op is taken into the ``decode`` function and one or more micro-ops, taking the form of SimEng ``Instruction`` objects, are returned.
+The following instruction splitting is supported:

+- Load pair for X/W/S/D/Q registers.

+  - Post-index splits into two load operations and an add operation.

+  - Pre-index splits into an add operation and two load operations.

+  - Signed offset splits into two load operations.

+- Load for X/W/B/H/S/D/Q registers.

+  - Post-index splits into a load operation and an add operation.

+  - Pre-index splits into an add operation and a load operation.

+- Store pair for X/W/S/D/Q registers.

+  - Post-index splits into two store address generation operations, two store data operations, and an add operation.

+  - Pre-index splits into an add operation, two store address generation operations, and two store data operations.

+  - Signed offset splits into two store address generation operations and two store data operations.

+- Store for X/W/B/H/S/D/Q registers.

+  - Post-index splits into a store address generation operation, a store data operation, and an add operation.

+  - Pre-index splits into an add operation, a store address generation operation, and a store data operation.

+  - Signed offset splits into a store address generation operation and a store data operation.

+Each micro-operation opcode is set to one of the options available in the ``MicroOpcode`` namespace.
+This value is later used to determine the ``Instruction_address.cc`` and ``Instruction_execute.cc`` logic of the micro-operation.

 Adding instructions
 -------------------